Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 19. Visit a living nativity

-If your family participates in the religious aspects of Christmas, see if there is a living nativity to visit near you.
+If you want to participate in religious Christmas activities for families, see if there is a living nativity to visit near you.
 Often churches or local theatre companies will put one on for free or a minimal entrance fee.

 20. Make colored play dough

-Young kids will love playing with this red and green (or blue and white) play dough, and you’ll love that it’s cheap and free of scary chemicals.
+You can make your own play dough out of flour, salt, and cream of tartar, plus water and food coloring.
+Young kids will love playing with red and green (or blue and white) play dough, and you’ll love that it’s cheap and free of scary chemicals.

 21. Holiday books from the library

-Save money and have fun taking the family to the library to pick out a pile of holiday books that can be read over and over again before being returned to the library.
+Save money and have fun taking the family to the library to pick out a pile of holiday books that can be read over and over again before being returned.
 Make a note of favorite books and buy them when they’re discounted after the holidays.

 22. Sit on Santa’s lap at the mall

-If you’re feeling brave, head down to your local mall to face the crowds and snap a picture of your little ones with Old St. Nick.
-The pictures are often worth it.
+No list of holiday family activities is complete without a visit to Santa.
+Head down to your local mall to snap a picture of your little ones with Old St. Nick.
+The pictures are often affordable – and worth it.

 23. Have a family slumber party under the tree

-Young children love ‘camping’ indoors, so grab pillows and blankets and spend the night sleeping underneath it.
+Young children love “camping” indoors, so grab pillows and blankets and spend the night sleeping underneath your Christmas tree.
+You’ll create memories they’ll cherish forever.

 If you’ve already bought the clothes for other holiday events, you may as well have fun getting to where the fancy grab again.
-Let your kids choose the meal, light a couple of candles, turn down the lights and enjoy the giggles of a special night.
+Light candles, turn down the lights and enjoy the giggles of a special night.
+The best part?
+This activity works with your whole family or to reignite the spark with your partner.